Skip to main content

 Most homes can handle a 7kW charger, especially when the installer uses proper load management.
 The charger draws about 32 amps at full power, so the survey matters.
 The installer needs to look at the incoming supply, main fuse, consumer unit and other high-demand appliances.

 If you have electric heating, a heat pump, a large battery, another EV or a smaller supply, the charger may need to reduce its output at busy times.
-In more awkward cases, the installer may ask your distribution network operator to check or upgrade the supply.
-That can add time and cost, so it is worth finding out before booking a car delivery around the charger date.
+A second charger, looped supply, long cable run or three-phase upgrade can bring the distribution network operator into the process and add weeks, so it is worth finding out before booking a car delivery around the charger date.

 When home charging may not be the answer